CSCI4100U/mobile-group-project-2023-mjja/money_minder/README.md

 #### Mansi Patel:
 - Main Focus on the backend side integrating UI with Firebase and/or SQLite
 - End to end implementation of signup and login from UI to firebase
-- End to end implementation of bufegt-goals and reminders from UI to SQLite
+- End to end implementation of budget-goals and reminders from UI to SQLite
 - Setup the Firebase and SQLite DB structure for the project.

 #### Ethan Randle-Bragg: